 This is just a note that before Collage v5 it was necessary to switch the Code Mode to Advanced Code Mode so that devices can have any IP address or be on any subnet or VLAN and still communicate, as long as they're on the same LAN.
 Beginning with Collage v5.
 All IFPs and devices connect through “Advance Code Mode” when using the application connection.

 To use this feature, first open the Collage App from the panel you’d like to share or duplicate.
-In the Blue window that opens, select Menu > Screen Copy in the bottom left corner.
+In the Blue window that opens, select Menu > Screen Group in the bottom left corner.

-In the next window, select Start Sharing.
+In the next window, select Create Group.